atharvasharma/My-Portfolio/README.md

 # My-Resume
-A webpage created by me that gives all the details about me, my work experience and education.
+A webpage that gives all the details about me, my work experience and education.